b-lukaszuk/BS_wJ_eng/contents/shift.md

 ```

 The code is rather simple.
 Moreover it is quite similar to `getCounts` and
-`getProbs` that I explained in detail [in my previous
+`getProbs` that I discussed it in detail [in my previous
 book](https://b-lukaszuk.github.io/RJ_BS_eng/statistics_prob_theor_practice.html)
 so give it a sneak peak if you need a more thorough explanation (I apply DRY
 principle here).